 The QA group developed a c control chart based on the data in the table.
 The resulting chart is shown below.

-c Chart: Number of Infections per Month
+Figure 1: c Chart for Number of Infections per Month

 The average number of infections per month is 0.75; the upper control limit is 3.35.
 Take a hard look at this chart.
 Is it very useful?
 If you make a change to the process that you hope will reduce the number of infections, how will you know from the chart that an improvement has occurred?
 You would need to wait for the control chart to signal an improvement has been made.
 You would need a run below the average – seven months in a row with no infections.
 Not a really useful chart when you think about it.

-For the charting purists reading this, the control limits shown in the above chart were calculated using the c control limit equations:
+The control limits shown in the above chart were calculated using the c control limit equations:

+wherecis the average infections per month.
 These are not really the appropriate control limits in this case.
 This is actually the small sample case for the c control chart.
 If you use the approach outlined in our March 2008 newsletter, the upper control limit is equal to 5.
 Either way, this c control chart is not that useful.

 The g Control Chart